zxkevinxz/ai-hero/courses/08-first-cohort-course/03-day-2/05.4-making-the-llm-date-aware/article.md

 ## The Problem

 Our current implementation is not date-aware.
-This will lead to issues where users will ask for up to date information and the lm won't know what "up to date" means.
+This will lead to issues where users will ask for up to date information and the LLM won't know what "up to date" means.

 The solution is pretty simple.
 We need to tell the LLM what the current date and time is whenever we call it.